jianshu93/dada2_wrapper/README.md

 * Primer removal

-Before you start, make sure that you remove all the primers in the forwared and reverse reads.
-There is a bash script based on cutadapt software in the demo_input directory (run in this directory only), run it will remoe primers for the forward and reverse reads.
+Before you start, I suggest you remove all the primers in the forwared and reverse reads.
+There is a bash script based on cutadapt software in the demo_input directory (run in this directory only), run it will remove primers for the forward and reverse reads.
 The primer is now set to universal 16S V3-V4 primer set 515F and 806R.
 Change the -a and -A option in the cut_primer.sh to your primer used during the amplification experiment.
-The demo_input reads contains no primer
+The demo_input reads contains no primer.
+You can also remove primer in this script by providing to it via --forward= and --reverse=

 # IMPORTANT
 this pipeline is extensively tested under conda R version 4.0.2 on both MacOS and Linux (Ubuntu 18.0.4 and RHEL 7).
 I strongly suggest you reinstall a new R 4.0.2 from scratch but not update R in you conda.
 INSTALL A COMPLETELY NEW R 4.0.2!
 This will save you lot of trouble (updating R packages from an old version to a new one is annoying)